-- \ 38% of students would like to have in-person tutoring available after school with 11% of students wanting tutoring available after school. - \ 28% of students would like to have additional staff in class to assist with learning. - \ 62% of students have had the opportunity to review NWEA results with a teacher or staff member. - \ Students noted the lessons from the counselors that helped them this year included A-G requirements in high school, mental health including anxiety, anti-bullying, and peer pressure. - \ Strategies that are useful in the classroom included partnering up and collaborating, note taking, and graphic organizers.
+- 33% of students would like to have in-person tutoring available after school with 23% of students wanting tutoring available before school. - 28% of students would like to have additional staff in class to assist with learning. - 66% of students have had the opportunity to review NWEA results with a teacher or staff member. - Students noted the lessons from the counselors that helped them this year included A-G requirements in high school, mental health including anxiety, anti-bullying, and peer pressure. - Strategies that are useful in the classroom included partnering with others and collaborating, note-taking, and graphic organizers.